Corporate Financial Education Leadership

 Focus Groups: Organizations focusing on what they know the best to offer a wide range of programs covering all aspects of financial education, e.g. seminars, talks, workshops and campus events

-Support of Employees’ Engagement: Organizations providing their employees with flexibility, support and encouragement to engage in policy-making and the creation of advocacy groups related to financial education
+Support of Employees’ Engagement: Organizations providing their employees with flexibility, support and encouragement to engage in policy-making and the creation of advocacy groups (outside of their own companies) related to financial education

 Vulnerable Groups: Special programs or resources for specific cohort groups, e.g. people experiencing high financial stress, people with low income or few assets, vulnerable seniors, and religious differences as they pertain to loans and borrowings